 CHARGE WHEN YOU’RE OUT

-With so much to see and do, visitors to our great capital city spend a lot of time out and about.
-It’s worth noting that many coffee shops, pubs and department stores in London have sockets for charging your devices and some overland trains have charging points by your seat.
+London visitors spend a lot of time out and about.
+It’s worth noting that many coffee shops, pubs and department stores have sockets and some museums, galleries, libraries and large cultural centres offer free Wifi and sockets.
+Some overland trains have charging points by your seat.

 THE ALL IMPORTANT HAIRDRYER

-All of our London Agent apartments to rent come fully equipped with a hairdryer, so that’s one less thing you have to pack when staying with us!
+All of our London Agent apartments to rent come fully equipped with a hairdryer, so that’s one less thing you have to squeeze into your suitcase and worry about when staying with us!

 DON’T FORGET IT!